NavTrust: Benchmarking Trustworthiness for Embodied Navigation: Experiments

 \subsection{Results and Analysis}

 \textbf{RGB Image Corruptions.} In Fig.~\ref{fig:delta-sr-heatmaps}, mild photometric corruptions (e.g., defocus, flare, spatter) produce a moderate impact, reducing success rate (SR) by about 6-7\% on average.
 In particular, RGB-only agents (Uni-NaVid, NaVid, and PSL) are penalized more heavily than depth-involved (i.e., use depth image to generate a map when making a decision) or language-conditioned methods.
 This trend is observed with Black-out and Foreign-object corruptions: for Black-out, depth-involved agents (ETPNav and L3MVN) drop 15\% (RxR) and 0\%, while RGB-only agents (NaVid, Uni-NaVid, and PSL) drop 22\% (RxR), 25\% (RxR), and 27\%, respectively.
 For Foreign-object corruption, RGB-only agents (NaVid, Uni-NaVid, and PSL) drop roughly 13\% (RxR), 13\% (RxR), and 28\%, respectively.
 Low-lighting generally degrades performance, and when combined with noise, causes the steepest average SR drop for RGB-only models (about 29\% for NaVid (R2R) and 31\% for PSL).
 VLFM does not catastrophically fail in these regimes; under low-lighting conditions, its SR changes by at most a couple of points, indicating strong tolerance to photometric shifts.
 Even when agents succeed under image corruptions, they typically take longer and less efficient paths (Fig.~\ref{fig: visualization}).
 Averaging across all corruptions, VLFM emerges as the most robust model, ranking first in PRS-SR and PRS-SPL (both 0.94), while Uni-Navid and NaVid attain more modest PRS scores (0.64/0.64 and 0.62/0.64 for RxR).
 This implies that its modular architecture, which decouples depth-involved geometric mapping from a pre-trained vision-language backbone, preserves semantic understanding even when visual inputs degrade.
 Moreover, VLFM is built upon BLIP-2~\cite{li2023blip}.
-Its vision-language architecture, which prioritizes high-level semantic priors over fine details and is pre-trained on diverse real-world data, proves to be inherently more robust to noise and corruptions.
-WMNav achieves strong PRS-SR as well, likely due to its extensive photometric augmentation and confidence-gated late-fusion stack, underscoring that explicit robustness training and uncertainty management can be more effective than scaling model size alone (NaVid and PSL).
+Its vision-language architecture, which prioritizes high-level semantic priors over fine details and is pre-trained on diverse real-world data, proves to be inherently more robust to noise and corruption. \del{WMNav achieves strong PRS-SR as well, likely due to its extensive photometric augmentation and confidence-gated late-fusion stack, underscoring that explicit robustness training and uncertainty management can be more effective than scaling model size alone (NaVid and PSL).} WMNav achieves strong PRS-SR as well, likely due to its panoramic multi-view input and its VLM-based curiosity-value memory map, underscoring that broad visual coverage and high-level semantic reasoning can be more effective than scaling model size alone (NaVid, PSL).